Kymo-MCP/MCPbox/CONTRIBUTING.md

 ## License

-By contributing to MCPBox, you agree that your contributions will be licensed under the [GPL-3.0 License](LICENSE).
+By contributing to MCPCan, you agree that your contributions will be licensed under the [GPL-3.0 License](LICENSE).

 ---

-Thank you for contributing to MCPBox!
+Thank you for contributing to MCPCan!
 Your efforts help make this project better for everyone. 🚀